micheh/teamcity-clover/README.md

 Clover.xml parser for TeamCity
 ==============================

 This small php script integrates the code coverage information from PHPUnit into TeamCity.

-Service messages are used to notify TeamCity of the build metrics, since usage of `teamcity-info.xml` has been deprecated, and support may be removed in future versions of TeamCity.
-Documentation: https://confluence.jetbrains.com/display/TCD9/Build+Script+Interaction+with+TeamCity#BuildScriptInteractionwithTeamCity-teamcity-info.xml
+The script uses [service messages](https://confluence.jetbrains.com/display/TCD9/Build+Script+Interaction+with+TeamCity) to notify TeamCity of the build metrics
+(since usage of `teamcity-info.xml` has been deprecated, and support may be removed in future versions of TeamCity).

-The metrics will appear in the TeamCity GUI by default, under the Statistics tab for your build configuration.
-As of TeamCity 9, you can easily add custom charts if your reporting needs are more sophisticated.
-Documentation: https://confluence.jetbrains.com/display/TCD9/Customizing+Statistics+Charts
+The metrics will appear in the TeamCity GUI by default (under the Overview tab for a specific build and under the Statistics tab for your build configuration).
+As of TeamCity 9, you can easily add custom charts if your reporting needs are more sophisticated (see below).

 Additionally, these metrics can be used to enforce standards on builds.
 For example, you can update your build configuration to enforce that code coverage has not dropped below some pre-determined threshold, or has not dropped by some percentage.
-Documentation: https://confluence.jetbrains.com/display/TCD9/Build+Failure+Conditions#BuildFailureConditions-fail-metric-change
+See the [TeamCity documentation](https://confluence.jetbrains.com/display/TCD9/Build+Failure+Conditions#BuildFailureConditions-fail-metric-change) for more information.

 Installation